Connect with others who understand.

 5 Over-the-Counter Treatments for Hidradenitis Suppurativa To Try

 Hidradenitis suppurativa (HS) is a lifelong skin condition.
-Symptoms of HS can come and go and can greatly affect your quality of life and health.
-If you live with HS, it’s important to know your treatment options.
-Treatment can include a combination of products, medications, lifestyle changes, and mental health support.
+Symptoms can come and go and may greatly affect your quality of life and health.
+If you’ve been diagnosed with HS, it’s important to know your treatment options, including over-the-counter (OTC) products.

 1. Pain Medicine

-Common OTC pain medications include nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Motrin or Advil) and naproxen (Aleve).
-These are best for short term relief.
+Common OTC pain medications include nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen.
+These are best for short-term relief.
 Long-term use can lead to side effects like stomach issues.

-Acetaminophen (Tylenol) is another over-the-counter option for short-term pain relief.
-One member shared, “I have found that taking one 500 milligram Tylenol tablet helps ease the pain after it kicks in.”
+Acetaminophen is another OTC option for short-term pain relief.
+“I have found that taking one 500-milligram acetaminophen tablet helps ease the pain after it kicks in,” one member said.

 Always inform your doctor about the OTC medications you take.
-They can help ensure you use them safely based on your medical history.
+They can help ensure you use these drugs safely based on your medical history.
 If pain significantly affects your life, your doctor may refer you to specialists for further care.

 2. Topical Creams and Ointments

-Topical (applied to the skin) NSAIDs may not provide as much pain relief as NSAIDs taken orally (by mouth), but they have fewer side effects than oral options.
-If you’re worried about side effects from pills, topical NSAIDs can be a good choice.
+Topical NSAIDs may not provide as much pain relief as those taken by mouth, but they generally have fewer side effects than oral options.
+If you’re worried about side effects from pills, topical NSAIDs may be an option to discuss with your dermatologist.

 Ointments may cause skin irritation for some people, which could worsen pain.
-Always test a small amount of the product on your skin before applying it widely.
-Don’t apply these ointments on open wounds, and always talk to your doctor before trying a new product.
+Always test a small amount of a product on your skin before applying it widely.
+Don’t apply these ointments on open wounds, and always talk with your doctor before trying a new product.

 3. Bleach and Epsom Salt Baths

-Since HS affects the skin, bathing can be a helpful over-the-counter treatment option.
-If you have symptoms all over your body, baths can be beneficial.
+Since HS affects the skin, bathing can be a helpful OTC treatment option if you have symptoms all over your body.
 Bleach baths and Epsom salt baths are two types of bath treatments that may help your skin.

-Bleach baths can help reduce skin inflammation, pain, and itching.
-While research on the effectiveness of bleach baths for HS is limited, it is still a common treatment option for people with HS, especially during flare-ups.
+Bleach baths can help reduce bacteria on the skin and help with symptoms like itching.
+While research on the effectiveness of bleach baths for HS is limited, it’s a common treatment option for people with HS, especially during flare-ups.
+Be sure to consult a healthcare provider before trying bleach baths, and follow their instructions regarding how — and how often — to take a bleach bath.

 Epsom salt baths are another common treatment option for people with HS.
-Epsom salt, also known as magnesium sulfate, may help relax your muscles and relieve nerve pain.
+Epsom salt, also known as magnesium sulfate, may help relax muscles and soothe discomfort.

 4. Antiseptic Washes

 Chlorhexidine, zinc pyrithione, and benzoyl peroxide are types of OTC washes that may benefit your skin.
-While benzoyl peroxide is sold as a gel, lotion, and cream, most people with HS use it as a wash.
+Although benzoyl peroxide comes as gels, lotions, and creams, most people with HS use it as a wash.
 In HS, bacteria and oil can get trapped in hair follicles.
-Benzoyl peroxide helps prevent bacteria from clogging the hair follicles by encouraging dead skin cells to slough off.
+Benzoyl peroxide helps reduce bacteria on the skin and encourages dead skin cells to slough off, which may help keep hair follicles clear.

-Your doctor may also recommend a prescription antibiotic, clindamycin, to use alongside an antiseptic wash for skin and wound care.
+Your dermatologist may also recommend a prescription antibiotic, clindamycin, to use along with an antiseptic wash for skin and wound care.

 5. Wound Dressings

-People with HS may develop wounds that open and leak fluid, called abscesses.
-Your dermatologist will recommend ways you can care for your wounds, which can vary based on factors like the location of the wounds.
+People with HS may develop painful lumps called abscesses, which can sometimes open and leak fluid.
+Your doctor will recommend ways to care for your wounds.
+These approaches can vary based on factors like the location of the wounds.

-Some people use common household items from local pharmacies or stores to cover their wounds.
+Some people cover their wounds using common household items.
 Gauze, menstrual pads, and diapers can be absorbent and effective wound dressings.
-They may feel a little bulky and uncomfortable, but they are cheap and easy to find.
+They may feel a little bulky and uncomfortable, but they’re cheap and easy to find at pharmacies and other stores.

-Your dermatologist may also recommend applying a washcloth soaked in diluted white vinegar to the wound to help reduce odor, if present.
+Your dermatologist may also suggest putting a washcloth soaked in diluted white vinegar on the wound to help cut down on odor.

-Talk to your doctor about HS wound care to make sure you are properly treating the affected areas.
-Your doctor can also help you find out if your health insurance will help you cover the cost of wound care supplies.
+Talk with your doctor about HS wound care to make sure you’re treating the affected areas the right way.
+They can also help you find out if your health insurance will help you cover the cost of wound care supplies.

 Other Home Remedies and Tips

-Here are a few additional things you can do at home to help manage HS symptoms and flare-ups.
+Here are a few additional at-home strategies to help manage HS symptoms and flare-ups.

 Apply a Cold or Warm Compress

 Applying a cold or warm compress can be soothing.
 Use something that is gentle on the skin, like a washcloth, and apply it to the affected areas for a few minutes.
-Make sure the temperature isn’t too cold or hot, as extreme temperatures can damage the skin.
+Make sure the temperature isn’t too cold or hot — extreme temperatures can damage skin.

 Try a Black Tea Compress

-Similar to a warm compress, you can also try a black tea compress.
+Similar to a warm compress, a black tea compress may provide relief.
 Soak a washcloth in warm black tea and apply it to your skin for 10 minutes at a time.

 Prioritize Self-Care

 Many people with HS experience mental health challenges, like anxiety and depression.
-In addition to talking to a mental health professional, consider practicing mindfulness or yoga to help ease symptoms.
+In addition to talking with a mental health professional, consider practicing mindfulness or yoga to help ease symptoms.

-Taking certain supplements may be beneficial.
+Taking certain supplements may be beneficial for some people with HS.
 Vitamin D, vitamin B3, vitamin B12, zinc, and magnesium have shown positive effects for people with HS.
-Always talk to your doctor before starting any new supplements.
+Always talk with your doctor before starting any new supplements.

-HS commonly affects the armpits, which means choosing a deodorant that is safe for your skin is crucial.
-Look for products that are gentle on your skin.
-Avoid those with fragrance, alcohol, dyes, baking soda, or parabens, as these can irritate your skin.
+HS commonly affects the armpits, so choosing a deodorant that’s safe for your skin is crucial.
+Look for gentle products, and avoid those with ingredients that can irritate the skin, such as fragrance, alcohol, dyes, or baking soda.

-Members of myHSteam share various over-the-counter remedies that help their skin.
-Always consult your health care team before adding a new product to your treatment plan.
+Members of myHSteam share various OTC remedies that help their skin.
+Always consult your healthcare team before adding a new product to your treatment plan.
 Even OTC products can interact with your other treatments or cause irritation.

 What over-the-counter products do you use to improve your HS symptoms?
-Are there any particular brands or ingredients you prefer?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.